dgatf/msrc/README.md

-# MSRC - Multi Sensor for RC - FrSky Smartport
+# MSRC - Multi Sensor for RC - Smartport, XBUS, SRXL

-This is a DIY project to send multiple sensors telemetry to Frsky Smartport using an Arduino Pro Mini 328P (3.3v or 5v) for a fraction of the weight and cost of the stock sensors
+This is a DIY project to send multiple sensors telemetry using an Arduino Pro Mini 328P (3.3v or 5v) for a fraction of the weight and cost of the stock sensors

+Compatible with RX protocols: Smartport (FrSky), XBUS (JR, Spektrum), SRXL (JR, Spektrum)

 The following sensors are supported: